 Since the Basler royalty-free Pylon SDK is compatible with both Firewire and GigE Vision cameras, you can change to GigE Vision cameras in the future without many software changes.

+This camera has the standard lens mount.
 We also offer versions of this camera having a 90 degree head or CS lens mount.

 |Sensor Resolution:||659 (h) x 494 (v) pixels|